How Does The Music Industry Work?

 To become a successful artist, it often takes more than talent.
-You’ve heard it time and again, and by now you might be spinning in circles trying to find the best way to launch yourself into the circle of success.
-Well, wonder no more, because today we’re breaking it down into three areas of improvement that guarantees a turnaround for you.
-We marry your talent with the business know-how to build your brand and gain popularity.
+You've heard it time and again, and by now you might be spinning in circles trying to find the best way to launch yourself into the circle of success in the music business.
+Well, wonder no more, because today we're breaking it down into a few areas of improvement that guarantee a turnaround for you.
+We marry your talent with a basic understanding of the business know-how to build your brand and gain popularity.
 Pay attention.

 Before the record labels, before the big contracts, and before the sold-out arenas, it all starts with your core audience.
 Just hoping that someone will listen to your music is often not enough these days.
 While there are “tips and tricks” out there to help you get started, it's often difficult to find that long-term strategy.

 The best route is to become more invested with your fans, no matter how many or how little you have.
 Make content creation your number one mission, alongside music creation: interact with fan questions on social media, let them get a glimpse of your recording sessions, or just be a little more open about your creative process.
 The more they learn about you, the more they'll want to stick around and watch you succeed.
 And that means signing up for alerts, newsletters, or maybe even merch (more on that later!).

 It's becoming more apparent that artists don't necessarily need big labels to get big.
 By turning your attention outwards, you receive that same attention and love in return from your fans, which in turn becomes a better launching point than waiting for higher-ups to tell you when it's your turn.

 Similar to tips and tricks for audience growth, those short-term spurts of money-making schemes just aren't going to cut it in the long term.
 In the olden days, an artist or group could make a fortune with physical distribution, selling CDs and vinyls, but digital distribution, or streaming, is the most popular way nowadays.
 However, due to the terrible return on streams, it's unlikely that any artist can survive on streams and music sales alone.